4m1v/phobos/README.md

 ## Inspiration

 One of our friends has an overwhelming fear of spiders.
-There hasn't been any deaths from a spider bite in Australia since 1979 but that's no comfort.
+There hasn't been any deaths from a spider bite in Australia since 1979, but that's no comfort.
 The fear is irrational, persistent, and sometimes overwhelming.
 They, and an estimated **10% of all people**, have a **phobia**, an anxiety disorder characterised as a fear of a specific thing or setting.
-Phobias aren't a joke and seriously affect people's lives so much so they unhealthily avoid harmless situations.
+Phobias aren't a joke and seriously affect people's lives by causing them to unhealthily avoid harmless situations.

-Luckily, there is a solution! **Exposure theory** is a behaviour therapy to treat anxiety disorders like phobias.
-It works by simply bringing the patient close to the anxiety source without any danger.
-However, exposure theory isn't super easy to access, particularly during a worldwide pandemic...
+Luckily, there's a solution! **Exposure theory** is a behaviour therapy that has been highly effective in treating anxiety disorders such as phobias.
+It works by safely confronting the patient with the source of their anxiety, especially by gradually increasing the frightfulness of chosen stimuli.
+However, exposure theory isn't particularly easy to access, particularly during a worldwide pandemic...

-## What does it do?
+## What it does

-**Phobos** (named after the Greek god of fear) is our solution to help bring exposure theory to everyone who needs it.
-It's a simple web app built on psychological principles that gives patients control.
-Once landing on the home page, a patient will:
+**Phobos** (named after the Greek god of fear) is our solution to help bring exposure theory to everyone who wishes they could be free from a phobia.
+It's a simple web app built on psychological methods that gives users control.
+Once landing on the home page, a user will:

 1. Click on a specific phobia.
-2. Adjust settings such as their level of fear.
+2. Adjust settings such as the frightfulness of incoming images.
-3. Zoom in/out of images.
+3. Confront a scary image.
+4. Zoom in/out until they're able to witness the image at maximum zoom for some time.
 5. Rate the scariness of the image.
+6. Continue exposing themselves to more images.
-6. See the results of how they responded.
+7. Finally see statistics describing how they responded.

+Crucially, **images first appear super zoomed-out so the user doesn't panic**.
+They can then magnify the visual at their own pace.
+When they muster the courage to stay on maximum zoom for some time, the user is moved onto the next stimulus.
+This design smooths out the progression of scariness, which is a key quality of gradated exposure therapies, and maximises a sense of control and safety.

-The crucial part is that images are first shown super zoomed out so they don't freak.
-They can zoom in at their own pace and when they have seen enough, they move on to a different image.
-Patients also  get to rate how scary they find each image, data which is used by the recommendation system and inputted into the results of how they responded.
+Users also get to rate how scary they find each image.
+This data is fed into the recommendation system and informs the user's final results screen.

-We've built our app around a memory based, collaborative filtering **recommendation system** using adjusted cosine similarity.
-This recommends scary images to maximise psychological benefit, lowering/raising scariness depending on the patient's ratings.
+We've built our app around a **memory based, collaborative filtering recommendation system using adjusted cosine similarity**.
+This recommends images at just the right level of frightfulness to maximise psychological benefit, lowering/raising scariness depending on the user's ratings.

-## How did we build it?
+## How we built it

-**Phobos** is a full stack web app built in TypeScript using a React frontend and a Node Express backend.
+Phobos is a full stack web app built in TypeScript using a React frontend and a Node Express backend.
 We've crafted a minimalist user experience in the Material UI design system.
-Also, we've used Python scripts to call the Reddit API to create an image set of different phobias.
+Also, we've used Python scripts to call the Reddit API to create sample image sets for different phobias.

+## What's next for Phobos
+Due to the time limit of this hackathon, we were constrained to the minimal features that best represent our vision of this product.
+In the future, we aim to diversify the experience by adding:

+- Support for more phobias.
+- Videos and VR experiences.
+- Improved scariness calculation and service algorithms.
+- Community suggestions and voting for phobia images.
+- Accounts and gamification to motivate our users.

 ## Available Scripts